udacity/cloud-developer/Practice_Server/README.md

 ## Getting Started

-You will want to start by download a copy of Udagram and installing the necessary programs.
-See the Prerequisites docs for more information on the dependencies.

-### Prerequisites
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system
+* Fork the Udagram repo
+* Clone to your computer
+* Navigate a terminal to the Practice_Server directory

 The server is dependent on Nodejs and Node Package Manager.
 * Installation instructions can be found [here](https://nodejs.org/en/download/)
 * To test if Nodejs is installed, execute the following code in your terminal: `npm -v`
+* Now that you have node installed, type in the following and press enter `npm run i && npm run dev`
+* Now the server is up and running.
+Great job!

 We can issue and save requests to the server with ease using Postman.
 * Installation instruction can be found [here](https://www.getpostman.com/downloads/).

+### Prerequisites

 ### Installing